 Many developers focus on implementing structured data (e.g., json-ld, schema.org) only for desktop pages.
 But if you’re in a situation where your desktop and mobile sites are separate, you have to make sure that the Mobile Googlebot sees the structured data as well.
 Google recommends to keep it on both the desktop and mobile versions of the page.

 Separate URLs for Mobile Site

-This is a common implementation for mobile sites, so I’d like to elaborate a bit more on how to properly configure meta tags on these kind of sites, because they are often not very well optimised.
-The most common type of implementation is mobile subdomain, like m.example.com.
+This is a common implementation for mobile sites, so I’d like to elaborate a bit more on how to properly configure meta tags on these kinds of sites, because they are often not very well optimized.
+The most common type of implementation is a mobile subdomain, like m.example.com.